openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 - Table of Contents
 - Guest Editors
 - Galleys
 ### Issue management

-Here you can see the metadata for your issue, edit it, delete it and if the issue is published there is a link to view it on the front end.
+On this page, you can see the metadata for your issue, edit it, delete it and if the issue is published there is a link to view it on the front end.

 ### Table of contents